 Making Scrambled Egg Disks

-The day before my company arrives I scramble up some of my fresh chicken eggs one at a time and add a splash of milk & a little salt & pepper.
+The day before my company arrives I scramble up some of my chicken’s eggs one at a time and add a splash of milk & a little salt & pepper.
 Then I lightly grease each muffin section and set it on a cookie sheet. (of course I’m using my favorite hint of putting Bacon Grease to good use!)

 I pour in one scrambled egg per cup.
 Into a few of them I add some chopped jalapeno for those guests who enjoy a spicy kick.

 Now I place my silicone muffin tray of scrambled eggs into the oven set to 350 degrees and let the oven cook ’em up.
 It only takes about 15-18 minutes or so.
 Those scrambled eggs will fluff right on up in the oven!